 With over 100 million subscribers, Netflix is an online film powerhouse.
-Almost every single producer, screenwriter, and filmmaker dream about getting their film on Netflix.
+Almost every single producer, screenwriter, and filmmaker dream about getting their film or TV show on Netflix.

 How to find the people who work with Netflix?

-For the record, Netflix puts on their website:
+For the record, Netflix puts the following on their website:

 Netflix employs a team of creative executives and buyers, who receive pitches for shows and movies.

 Netflix may generate an idea internally and hire writers or other creatives to develop those ideas further.

 Meaning there are people at the company whose job it is to hear your idea.
 Or they could hire you to write something they already have in the works or rewrite if the current screenwriter isn’t working out.

 The question is how to find these people that work at Netflix?

 Finding people who work with Netflix is easy and hard at the same time.
 Here’s the easy part.
 Just log in to your Netflix account or do a quick Google search.
 For example, I just googled the Netflix film Bird Box: